-If you have a symptom that suggests ovarian cancer, your doctor must find out whether it is due to cancer or to some other cause.
-You may have one or more of the following tests:
+If you have symptoms that suggest ovarian cancer, your doctor must find out whether it is due to cancer or to some other cause.
+You may have one or more of the following tests or procedures:

 - Physical exam: Your doctor checks general signs of health.
-Your doctor may press on your abdomen to check for tumors or an abnormal buildup of fluid (ascites).
-A sample of fluid can be taken to look for ovarian cancer cells during an outpatient procedure called paracentesis.
+Your doctor may press on your abdomen to check for an unusual mass or an abnormal fluid buildup (ascites).
+A sample of fluid may be taken to look for ovarian cancer cells during an outpatient procedure called paracentesis.

 - Pelvic exam: Your doctor feels the ovaries and nearby organs for lumps or other changes in their shape or size.
-A Pap test is part of a normal pelvic exam, but it is not used to collect ovarian cells.
-The Pap test detects cervical cancer.
-The Pap test is not used to diagnose ovarian cancer.
+The Pap test, which collects cervical cells to examine for cervical cancer does not collect ovarian cells and is not used to detect or diagnose ovarian cancer.

 - Blood tests: Your doctor may order blood tests.
 The lab may check the level of several substances, including CA-125.
 (A high or low level of CA-125 doesn’t determine whether or not you have cancer, but doctors look at how this level may change over time.)